 Stockage Lake in Custer State Park is another great lake to spend the afternoon.
 Enjoy lake activities such as boating, stand up paddle boarding, fishing, or kayaking.
 There is also a campground.
 Enjoy this mountain lake close to Custer by the main west entrance to Custer State Park.
 Stockade Lake is right off the highway, easy to see, and easy to access.

-Check out our post on hiking Black Elk Peak from Sylvan Lake trail #9 to get more details and plan your trek!
+Read more information about hiking Black Elk Peak from Sylvan Lake trail #9 to plan your trek!

 Hiking is one of the best things to do in the Black Hills National Forest.